GPT, But Backwards: Exactly Inverting Language Model Outputs: Preliminaries

-Many problems in machine learning reduce to minimising a loss function $\mathcal{L}:\mathbbm{R}^d\to\mathbbm{R}$ over a high-dimensional space (refer to Chapter 8 of \cite{goodfellow2016deep}).
-When the loss function is differentiable, gradient descent provides an efficient method for computing one of its local minima.
-More formally, we can iteratively refine the value of the parameters $z$, starting from arbitrary initialisation $z_0\in\mathbbm{R}^d$:
+\paragraph{Gradient-Based Optimisation.} Given a differentiable loss function $ \mathcal{L}$, gradient descent provides an efficient method for computing one of its local minima \cite{goodfellow2016deep}.
+This process involves iteratively refining the value of the parameters $z$, starting from arbitrary initialisation $z_0\in\mathbb{R}^d$ and using a learning rate $\gamma>0$, like so:

-where $\gamma>0$ is the learning rate.
-While commonly used to train model parameters, the same method can be used to optimise any differentiable function (refer to Chapter 12 of \cite{wright2006numerical}).
-In this work, we use it to solve our input reconstruction problem (see Sections \ref{sec:setting} and \ref{sec:algorithm}).

-\paragraph{Adam.} The gradient descent iteration in Equation \eqref{eq:gradient_descent} might struggle to converge to a good minimum when confronted with noisy gradients or complex loss functions (refer to Chapter 8.2 of \cite{goodfellow2016deep}).
-For this reason, several improved algorithms have been proposed, including momentum~\cite{polyak1964some}, which averages out any noisy gradients, and RMSProp~\cite{tieleman2012lecture}, which adapts the learning rate of each parameter depending on the magnitude of its gradients.
-In this paper, we build our algorithm on top of the Adam optimiser~\cite{kingma2014adam}, which combines several of these improvements:
+This may struggle to converge to a good minimum when confronted with noisy gradients or complex loss functions \cite{goodfellow2016deep}.
+Several algorithm improvements have been proposed, including the use of momentum \cite{polyak1964some}, which averages out any noisy gradients, and RMSProp \cite{tieleman2012lecture}, which adapts the learning rate of each parameter depending on the magnitude of its gradients.
+In this paper, we build our algorithm on top of the Adam optimiser~\cite{kingma2014adam}, which combines several of these changes:

 where Equation \eqref{eq:adam_momentum} is momentum and Equation \eqref{eq:adam_rmsprop} is RMSProp.
-Note that Equation \eqref{eq:adam_bias} is a bias correction term, which stabilises the update term in Equation \eqref{eq:adam_update} for the first iterations when $m_t$ and $v_t$ are still very small.
+Note that Equation \eqref{eq:adam_bias} is a bias correction term, which stabilises the update term in Equation \eqref{eq:adam_update} for the first iterations when $m_t$ and $v_t$ are close to zero.
 Typically, the values of $\beta_1,\beta_2$ are close to one, while $\epsilon\approx0$ is there to avoid division by zero.

-\paragraph{Weight Decay.} Another approach to stopping gradient descent from reaching suboptimal local minima is regularisation (refer to Chapter 7 of \cite{goodfellow2016deep}).
-In this paper, we use weight decay as a form of regularisation.
-More formally, weight decay reduces the magnitude of the parameters at every optimisation step as follows:

-where $\lambda<1$ is close to one.
-Note that weight decay has the identical effect to L2-norm regularisation for regular gradient descent, but interacts with the Adam optimiser in a slightly different way \cite{loshchilov2019decoupledweightdecayregularization}.
+Further regularisation techniques have been used to prevent suboptimal local minima from being found \cite{goodfellow2016deep}.
+In this paper, we use a multiplicative weight decay, reducing the magnitude of the parameters at every optimisation step by setting $z_t = \lambda z_t$ with $\lambda<1$.
+Note that weight decay is equivalent to L2-norm regularisation for SGD but not for Adam \cite{loshchilov2019decoupledweightdecayregularization}.